-Our Academic English Program is offered at our language center in Denver and on campus at several of our partner universities.
+Our Academic English Program is offered at our language center in Denver, Colorado and on campus at Jefferson in Philadelphia, Pennsylvania.
 This program is specifically designed to help students prepare and succeed at U.S. universities.
 Our theme-based curriculum uses authentic materials and includes activities such as debates, essays and presentations.
 Students can also apply for conditional admission to our partner institutions and receive a TOEFL waiver upon graduation from our program.

 You can join our program in Denver and have an authentic U.S. university experience for a short-term course or in preparation for a university degree.

 Our Academic English Program is perfect for students who want an intensive program.
 Students from all over the world study with Bridge to have an unforgettable experience as they improve their English skills through social and cultural immersion.
 Whether it is in preparation for a graduate or undergraduate degree, or a short-term ESL program, our teaching methodology and student-centered approach will help you reach your linguistic goals and enjoy your time in the U.S.

 Students seeking to study at a U.S. university can work with our advisors to obtain conditional admission.
 Even if your English is not perfect yet, you can apply to a university and obtain an admissions decision.
 We can help you sort through our university partners and their programs so you find the best degree for your interest, needs and budget.